midnightntwrk/midnight-architecture/proposals/0009-mithril-state-verification.md

 <!-- Describe your proposal in detail. -->

-Remove the committee, used for consensus, from the direct process of generating a certificate of bridge transactions.
+Remove the sidechain committee, used for consensus, from the process of generating a certificate of bridge transactions.

 As an alternative, apply Mithril technology to the periodic agreement of state on Midnight's chain.
 Use this agreement as evidence of faithful execution of updates to the Midnight chain and commit "proof" of this evidence on mainchain.